kursjan/petitparser2/docs/grammar.md

 ```

 ## Summary
-We turned the script from previous chapter into a parser class, to be able to test and further extend our parser.
+We turned the script from previous chapter into a parser to be able to test and further extend our parser.